DC-analysis/dclab/docs/sec_av_notation.rst

 feature "deform" contains the deformation values of all events.
 There are scalar features, i.e. features that assign a single number to an event, and non-scalar features, such as "image" and "contour".
+All features in a dataset are exposed as read-only to the user.
 The following features are supported by dclab:

 .. _sec_features_scalar: